ionuttbara/windows-defender-remover/defender_packages_remover/README.md

 If you __DON'T USE__ Hyper-V and VirtualBox, this can be removed safetly.

 _Attention2!_ The removal of Windows-Defender CBS Package (Component Base System) is not work in lastest Windows 10 22H2, Windows 11 2xH2 after Octomber '22 Quality Updates.
-It gets an error about permission, so the app can do that automaticly modular remover (in Defender Remover 12.4 or newer) to remove the registry and files affecting Windows Updates.
+It gets an error about permission, so the app can do that automaticly modular remover (in Defender Remover 12.4 or newer) to remove the registry and files without affecting Windows Updates.

 __Indexed list of CBS Packages can be found in ``` C:\Windows\System32\CatRoot ``` (one of folder) maybe will be ``` {F750E6C3-38EE-11D1-85E5-00C04FC295EE} ``` or idk.
 The name of package is listed in next format__